Yale & 2U Cardiac Exam VR Pilot

 Key Features:

-Multiple patient avatars with variable pathologies (MI, COPD, etc.).
+Multiple patient avatars with variable pathologies.

 Interaction fidelity: hand gestures mapped to palpation zones and specific controller gestures, snap/feedback logic, and tool use.